What You Should Know About Upcoming AI and Automated Employment Tool Rules

 Preston recommends companies that use AI in their HR processes complete an audit of the hiring systems to identify possible automated screening tools using the definitions in the NYC law.

 It is also wise to review the tool and seek out any potential bias that may have been introduced inadvertently.
-In fact, Preston said any tool used for the purpose of workforce management should have a bias test applied to it — and the results documented and recorded.
+Preston advised: Consider whether you should conduct bias testing and whether it is legally required, and document any testing that is done.”
 Recording the bias tests helps protect the business should there be a need to prove that efforts were made to eliminate bias and comply with guidelines.